NeoGranular/lanyon/_posts/2016-07-06-zhan-xian-chapter-112.md

 Chu Heng also knew what was important and what wasn’t, therefore he didn’t dare to press the issue and could only wait.
 This time the Greatest Heaven Sect had clearly landed in a lot of trouble, they had even lost a YuanYing stage ancestor, so the conflict between Five Phases Sect and the Greatest Heaven Sect would surely not be resolved in a short time.

 Apart from hiding within this Spell Formation, Chu Heng did not dare to go to any other place.
 Regardless of wherever he went, people of the Pure Yang Palace would be looking for him, because he had injured four disciples of the Law Enforcement Hall and also because of his way of delivering them back to the Pure Yang Palace.
-If anyone found him, he will surely die, there was no other possibility.
+If anyone found him, he would surely die, there was no other possibility.
 The most unfortunate thing was, that he was a water attributed cultivator, so he couldn’t use his abilities properly in this region.

 There was a sound at the entrance of the Spell Formation, but Chu Heng didn’t pay much attention to it, as he thought that it was surely a disciple of the Greatest Heaven Sect and he concentrated on his cultivation again.
 Although earth attributed Spirit Power was denser in the Desolate Valley, under his diligent training, his cultivation base was still slowly increasing and he had already reached the peak of the Foundation stage.
 As long as he had a suitable opportunity, maybe he would be able to congeal his dan.

 This Spell Formation was the masterpiece of the Greatest Heaven Sect, although Chu Heng did not know the complete appearance of the Spell Formation, just this portion where he was possessed an extreme strength.
 He, a water attributed cultivator, had resisted and even defeated four enemies at the Desolate Valley.
-That was enough to illustrate how terrifying this Spell Formation is.
+That was enough to illustrate how terrifying this Spell Formation was.

 If you were not a person of the Greatest Heaven Sect and didn’t understand this Spell Formation, then you could not enter this Spell Formation.
 Chu Heng had also learned this after being guided properly.
 The entering person was someone from their side, so Chu Heng did not stop his cultivation for the time being.
 Greeting him later would still not be too slow.

-But a gaze that made him feel thistles and thorns in his back, made him completely nervous, it was as if a butcher was attentively watching its prey.
+But a gaze that made him feel thistles and thorns in his back, made him completely nervous, it was as if a butcher was attentively watching his prey.
 This sensation made him feel completely ill at ease.

 Chu Heng hastily stopped his training and stood up, turning around to greet that person, but he met with an extremely familiar face.

-This face, even in dreams, Chu Heng wanted to cut the owner of this face into a thousand pieces, to vent out his hatred.
+This face, even in his dreams, Chu Heng wanted to cut the owner of this face into a thousand pieces, to vent out his hatred.
 Thinking about Yang Chen always made him feel an urge to kill people.

 But when Chu Heng looked at Yang Chen right now, he only felt a wave of chills spreading all over his body.
 This was a strategic location of the Greatest Heaven Sect, how did Yang Chen enter here?

-According to common sense, Yang Chen, who had just recently reached the Foundation stage and did not have much contact with Spell Formations and other such things could certainly not enter here just by himself.
+According to common sense, Yang Chen, who had just recently reached the Foundation stage and did not have much contact with Spell Formations and other such things could certainly not enter there just by himself.
 The only possibility was that someone of the Greatest Heaven Sect had revealed the method for entering the Spell Formation and at the same time leaked Chu Heng’s whereabouts.

 This was the reason Chu Heng had felt chills all over his body, could it be that he had already been abandoned by the Greatest Heaven Sect?
-In order to settle this matter, maybe the Greatest Heaven Sect had made a compromise with some small sects whom they did not put in their eyes previously.
+In order to settle this matter, maybe the Greatest Heaven Sect had made a compromise with some small sects who they did not put in their eyes previously.
 Pure Yang Palace’s strength was not weak, could it be that he had been sacrificed to obtain the support of Pure Yang Palace?

 Who could have sold his whereabouts?
 It had to be known that only JieDan stage experts or higher knew about Chu Heng’s location, ordinary disciples did not know that a person called Chu Heng was here.
-Forcing a JieDan stage expert to cooperate with him, Yang Chen was just a Foundation stage expert, Chu Heng basically did not think that Yang Chen had this kind of strength.
+Forcing a JieDan stage expert to cooperate with him?
+Yang Chen was just a Foundation stage expert, Chu Heng basically did not think that Yang Chen had this kind of strength.

 A wave of cold sweat seeped out from his back, this time Chu Heng had realized the pain of betrayal.
 Most of all, the sensation of being stabbed in the back by those he called allies directly broke his heart.
 At this moment, Chu Heng wanted to interrogate everyone in Li Qing Chen’s family, without exception.